Blackjacx/Projects/README.md

+> [!caution]
+> This repository has been moved to a new shiny place ✨ Please find all my projects and documentary work under https://blackjacx.github.io/Me 👨‍💻

 # My Projects

 This repo builds a DocC documentation for a Swift package that contains a DocC Catalog.
 The catalog shows a list of all of my projects.
 Each time something is pushed to `main` the website is deployed to GitHub Pages.
 You can visit the final website under https://blackjacx.github.io/Projects/.